 Amazon is the leading online retailer and marketplace for third party sellers...
 Show more

 Tickeron’s AI Screener is an AI-powered stock and ETF discovery tool that helps traders and investors filter the market based on technical patterns, fundamentals, trends, volatility, and AI-driven signals.
-Users can scan thousands of stocks and ETFs using customizable filters such as industry, market capitalization (market cap), technical indicators, price patterns, and performance metrics.
-The screener identifies trade ideas, trending stocks, breakout candidates, and market opportunities more efficiently than manual screening.
-Explore it today to enhance your analysis of stocks like AMZN.
+Users can scan thousands of stocks and ETFs using customizable filters such as industry, market capitalization, technical indicators, price patterns, and performance metrics.
+The screener helps identify trade ideas, trending stocks, breakout candidates, and market opportunities more efficiently than manual screening.
+Visit the AI Screener to explore current opportunities.

 a provider of on-line retail shopping services